loid-lab/e-commerce-api/README.md

 - 🔐 Auth middleware (with claims)
 - ✅ Zod schema validation (extra layer on frontend/backend if needed)
 - 🚦 Rate limiting middleware backed by Redis for enhanced security and scalability
+- 🧠 Optional reCAPTCHA validation for signup/login to prevent bot activity

 ---